dotnetclub-net/dotnetclub/Readme.md

 ### Contributing

 Since this project is still under development, so It will be great to have your contribution.
-If you are planning to push back some code, please use the [GitHub Flow](https://guides.github.com/introduction/flow/), when you are going to fix an issue or submit a feature, please create a branch for your work and then issue a pull request through that branch.
+If you are planning to push back some code, please use the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/), when you are going to fix an issue or submit a feature, please create a branch for your work and then issue a pull request through that branch.
 This project is open source under [the MIT license](https://opensource.org/licenses/MIT).

 &nbsp;